 - Employees receive their regular wages for the hours they work in Temporary Modified Duty.

-- If a Return to Work letter is completed, the home department can transfer the employees’ wages to CSU’s Return to Work (RTW) fund.
+- If a TMD/Return to Work packet is completed, received by the Work Comp office, and the temporary modified work criteria are met, the home department may transfer the employees’ wages for hour worked to CSU’s Return to Work (RTW) fund.
 Contact CSU Workers’ Compensation for more information.

 - When an employee doesn’t accept a modified position their wage replacement benefits through WC and CSU’s injury leave, if eligible for such, will be terminated or adjusted.